 - While the batter is resting, preheat your pan that you want to cook your pancakes in.
 I cook mine on medium heat.
 I used a nonstick skillet, but an iron skillet with a little butter or oil melted in it would be great for cooking these, too.

 - If you are using a pancake dispenser, transfer the batter into the dispenser.
 If not, you can use a ladle or a 1/3 cup measuring cup to dip the batter out of the bowl into the skillet.

 - Once you have poured your pancake batter into the pan, you'll want to wait a few minutes before you flip it over.
 You'll see the edges start to bubble.
 The edges of the pancake will also start to dry, and you may see a bit of browning starting.
 That's your telltale sign that it is time to flip your pancake over.

 - Cook on the second side for a couple of minutes until golden brown.
 If you aren't sure if the middle of the pancake is cooked, you can insert a toothpick or butter knife into the center of the cake.
 If it comes out clean, the pancake is done.

 - Remove the pancake from the skillet and place on a plate or in a dish.
 You can keep them warm by keeping them covered with a towel or keeping them in a slightly warmed oven.

 - You can put a pat of butter on the top of each pancake as it comes out of the skillet to add just a little bit more yum to your pancake breakfast!

-There are so many more options to pancake toppings than just butter and syrup.
-Granted that old standby combo works very well with these, there is also room for experimentation.
+There are so many more options for pancake toppings than just butter and syrup.
+Granted, that old standby combo works very well with these, but there is also room for experimentation.
 Allow your imagination to take over!